sverweij/dependency-cruiser/doc/cli.md

 Generates a graph in [d2](https://d2lang.com/) format.
 D2 is a nice, well thought out alternative to mermaid.
 It supports a several layout engines, of which ELK looks especially pleasing.
-Trade-of: its graphs tend to take up more space than the dot ones.
+The current trade-off between D2 and dot is that its graphs tend to take up more space than the dot ones.

 Sample use: